Meet the GCA Council

 Jeremy says, “I am excited to be helping our extremely talented industry and the GCA to continue to grow from strength to strength.
 The organisation adds fantastic value to its members and is a must for any publishers who want to be involved in, or benefit from, a group of businesses that have created the most successful card industry in the world.”

-Bill works at Paperlink as its business development manager and has served on the Council since 2004.
-He stepped down as president of the GCA in 2013 after serving his two year term.
-One of Bill’s goals as GCA president was for the association to become more inclusive and he was thrilled that the members agreed and voted to allow associate members to join the GCA at the EGM in June 2013.
+Bill works at Paperlink as its sales and marketing director and has served on the Council since 2004.
+He served as president of the GCA from 2011 - 2013.
+One of Bill’s goals as GCA president was for the association to become more inclusive and he was thrilled that the members agreed and voted to allow associate members (non-publisher members such as retailers, specialist suppliers and any business with an interest in the greeting card industry) to be a part the GCA at an EGM in June 2013.

-Bill says: “I’m delighted that so many associate members have joined since we introduced this new membership category and look forward to them playing an important role in the GCA.”
+Bill says: “I’m delighted that so many associate members have joined since we introduced this new membership category, they now play an important role in the GCA.”

 Belly Button Designs